juntagrico/juntagrico/docs/reference/settings.rst

   - `'job_unsubscribed'`: Don't send an email to the job admin if a member unsubscribes from a job without leaving a message.
   - `'membership_activated'`: Don't notify new members when their membership is activated.
   - `'membership_deactivated'`: Don't notify leaving members when their membership is deactivated.
+  - `'subscription_activated'`: Don't notify members when their subscription (parts) are activated.
+  - `'subscription_deactivated'`: Don't notify members when their subscription (parts) are deactivated.

   .. note::
-    Notifications are always sent, when the member leaves a message, because the message is not stored outside of the email.
+    Notifications on job subscription are always sent, when the member leaves a message, because the message is not stored outside of the email.

   default value: